Set up Finnish taxes in your Shopify store

 1. In your Shopify admin, go to the SettingsTaxes and duties page.

-4. In the Collect VAT window, select the One-Stop Shop registration option and click on Next.
+4. In the Collect across the EU window, select the Collect using a One Stop Shop (OSS) registration option.

 6. Save your changes by clicking on the Collect VAT button.